somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Conservation principles: Conservation Principles are seen as a result of symmetry.
 Stated in the Language of Mathematics, this knowledge is represented as Noether's Theorem.
 The breaking of symmetry is what leads to formation of distinct states.
 This ensures that the same amount of both distinct forms are formed.
 Knowledge is conserved.
 Knowledge does not appear out of nowhere.
 Different Languages conserve knowledge that they represent in different forms.
 Specific knowledge can be represented in different forms using different Languages.
 In the Language of Particle Physics, conservation principle takes the form of particles and antiparticles.

+### Fluid Flow to model unstructured thought and solid structures to model cognitive biases/representations/language.

+Unconscious thought keeps flowing and seems to be unstoppable by rigid boundaries.
+By the intuition developed in terms of fluids, are there cracks in our mental structures?
+What about Godel's incompleteness theorem?
+Are all axiomatic systems restricted to be incomplete?
+Rigid boundaries are formed by Condensation of this very fluid which it tries to contain.
+That is, conscious thoughts are condensation of flow of unstructured concepts.
+Language is condensation.
+Understanding language is evaporation.
+One must let the rigid structures of language or mathematical symbols to evaporate into abstract concepts which have fluidity.
+For example: addition is a very rigid operation when it is taught in school.
+Throughout the computations done to explain addition, there are rules to follow, algorithms and memorization like carry over of digits.
+Later there's addition of fractions, then the concept gets more fluid to adapt it to addition of vectors.
+In category theory, fluidity is on display as addition takes several forms- in the category of sets: disjoint union, in the category of vector spaces: direct sum, in the category of abelian groups: word concatenations.
+Fluid takes the shape of its container, similarly the same abstract concept takes different forms based on the structures within which they appear.
+The more universal a language the less structure it has.

+### Phase transformations

+### Fluids

 ### Consequences

+* Not all Dynamics that are available to occur in fluids can be seen in solids.
+By analogy I would claim that language cannot capture all there is to know.
+For any given Language, one may relax the structure slightly to obtain a more fluid concept.
+The rigidity of Languages affect their scope of capturing things.
+So more fluid Languages like English allow us to talk about things like emotions- love, sadness etc. which cannot be defined mathematically, math being rigid cannot capture these emotions and hence cannot answer questions pertaining to them either.
+The reverse is also true: all dynamics in solids are not seen in fluids.
+So the kind of dynamics we see in mathematical proofs are not available in English or a more fluid language.
+This makes me think that mathematics doesn't model the world as an accurate reflection but instead just condenses everything in rigid terms: condensation is just decreasing entropy by slowing down molecules to be able to observe them better.
+We try to condense everything into rigid terms to be able to capture and control it: the amount of randomness in a fluid is too high to be captured or controlled.

+* An interesting observation here is that of scale.
+On large enough Time scales, solids are actually no different than a fluid.
+Glass (amorphous) is considered to be a solid (compared to a usual liquid) just because of its relative rigidity and kinetics at human timescales.
+It actually flows just like a liquid but the rate of flow is very small (it takes millions of years to observe significant mass flow).
+So an observer who observes once every million years would call glass as a fluid.
+Similarly in mathematics, although the language is relatively rigid, concepts like continuity, addition/product, have changed slowly over the years to reveal their fluidity.
+Time scale is itself like an observer which sees different things from different points.
+I think this randomness/entropy part in fluids is where probability comes in.
+Will have to study ergodic theory and dynamical systems to understand this interaction better.

+* The Unreasonable effectiveness of Mathematics is not unreasonable at all: Mathematics is just the appropriately condensed version of relatively fluid ideas which otherwise stay abstract knowledge.
+Mathematics is prevalent in sciences because it has the rigidity to allow capturing, analyzing and manipulation.
+It is this control over matter that makes reproduction and transport of ideas easy.
+Actually, logic (or formal language) is more rigid than mathematics.
+Why don't we use this for controlling information?
+It takes much more time for condensing/evaporation by human mind.
+This may be better for computers but not for humans.
+It takes way more time to reproduce.
+That's exactly why coding is not a natural language.
+Similarly, within Mathematics, Linear Algebra is prevalent because we want to formulate everything in the most condensed form.
+A linear map is known completely by the values it takes on the basis.
+This vector space structure allows highly condensed forms of representing knowledge.

+* I believe there's more rigid languages too which haven't been discovered yer.
+In physics an analogue would be the Bose-Einstein condensate.
+I think if we can find an analogous way to form a 'bose einstein condensate type of language', it will be a breakthrough in compression technology (and hence artificial intelligence- http://prize.hutter1.net/, https://en.wikipedia.org/wiki/Hutter_Prize, https://analyticsindiamag.com/hutter-prize-data-compression/).
+It certainly has to do with information entropy.
+This also raises the question of the scope of quantum computers as they have additional dynamcis due to non-abelian statistics of anyons.

 * How do we think about abstract concepts?
 Approximate boundaries: There is no strict delineation of the notion of a chair.
 One may vaguely say that chair is something we use to sit on.
 But then, can the floor be called a chair?
 How do we generalize the concept to a situation that we have never encountered before?
 Another example ‘addition’ in categories- direct sum, disjoint union, etc. Instead of having exactly defined boundaries, approximate notions can also form part of our knowledge.